kornilov-mr/gdbDriver/README.md

 ```

 Simple callbacks (SimpleCallBackInterface implementation),
-Used to use output configurations from Driver
+Used to use output configurations from Driver.
 ```java
 testBreakPoint.addCallback((OutputConfig outputConfig) -> {
   outputConfig.writeLine("Main Thread hit the user's breakpoint");
 });
 ```

-Integrated callbacks (IntegratedCallBackInterface implmentaion)
+Integrated callbacks (IntegratedCallBackInterface implementation),
 Used to add Commands directly to the command queue.
 ```java
 breakPoint.addCallback((OutputConfig outputConfig, UserCommandQueue userCommandQueue) -> {